20 January 2017

 A 12-week consultation period is now open as the Scottish Government consults on the future of the Scottish planning system: http://www.gov.scot/Publications/2017/01/3486.

-Following on from this consultation period, the options identified in Stages 1 & 2 will be narrowed down to a preferred mechanism and this may be carried forward into a Planning Bill expected towards the end of 2017.
+Following on from this consultation period, the options identified in Stages 1 and 2 will be narrowed down to a preferred mechanism and this may be carried forward into a Planning Bill expected towards the end of 2017.

 We encourage all interested parties to take part in the Scottish Government’s consultation on the future of the Scottish planning system.
 The deadline for submissions is the 4 April 2017.